St Helens Parish Council

 Meetings and access

-St Helens Parish Council meets on the second Monday of each month, except August, at 7.00pm in The Community Centre, Guildford Road, St Helens.
+St Helens Parish Council normally meets on the second Monday of each month, except August (November and January), at 7.00pm in The Community Centre, Guildford Road, St Helens.
 The Annual Parish Meeting, for all electors, is held every May, in the same place.

 The venue is accessible on flat ground, and is equipped with a hearing loop.
 Public seating and copies of the meeting papers are provided.
 If you would like to attend and have any needs not mentioned here, please contact us and we will do all that we reasonably can to facilitate your visit.
 If you would like to record, film, or transmit from within the meeting, including using social media please let us know so that we can make appropriate arrangements.